eclipse-tractusx/eclipse-tractusx.github.io/docs/tutorials/e2e.md

 @Felix

 This set of tutorials describes the end to end journey of the IT department that operates the Catena-X stack for a company.
 For this initial setup, no need to connect to an external provider is required.
 This tutorial can be done in isolation as it is a local deployment only.

 Completing this tutorial is a prerequisite to participate in Catena-X use-cases as the IT department needs to understand all the technical concepts and their relation before they can begin to provide or consume data within a use-case.

+Eigentlich ist es eine E2E Operations View Journey und keine Adopter Journey (Adopter wird bereits beim Adopter View verwendet, das ist verwirrend)

 ## Target Audience

 - Mehr Klarheit: Es geht um die **IT Abteilung/Betreiber der Adopter**.
 Diese sollen die Komponenten betreiben (nicht weiterentwickeln!)
 - Designed for developers / IT Department of adopters: Those who want to actively participate in the network (provide/consume data) directly (without the use of business apps)
-- It is not designed for App Providers or Service Providers or for adopters who want to buy a business application
+- It is not designed for App Providers or Service Providers or for adopters who want to buy a business application.

 ## Target of this tutorial

 Enable IT department of an adopter (data provider/consumer) to operate the minimal Catena-X stack that is required to provide or consume data without business apps by understanding and implementing

-1. The separate technical components
+(1. The separate technical components)
 2. Interfaces between components run at the adopter
 3. Connection into the wider data space